Chris-Kramer/language_assignments/assignment-5/readme.md

     - Default: 5
 - `topics` the number of topics you wish to have in the model
     - Default: 3
+- `test_limit` The max amount of topics the model should test coherence scores for.
+    - Default: 10

 Example:
 ```console